LuxciumProject/mapping-tools/README.md

 ```
 ### Copyright © 2022 - 2023 · LUXCIUM · (Benjamin Vincent Kasapoglu) · luxcium﹫neb401.com

-IN ALL OR ANY CASES THE COPYRIGHT AND NOTICE ABOVE MUST BE INCLUDED. -->

 <!--
 1. [Usage](#usage)
 1. [Features](#features)